srikary12/deeplearning.info/docs/Exploratory Data Analysis.md

 - Bivariate - linear regression data: We plot relationship between income, age and experience and observe no clear reationship between age and income.
 So we go ahead and work with experience and income columns.

 ### Will keep on updating as we proceed

+## Univariate analysis

+### Numerical Data

+- Histograms: Observe data skew and outliers
+- Distplot: Histogram with a probability distribution curve
+- Boxplot: Used to identify mean, median.
+Can also help in identifying skew

+### Categorical Data

+- Count Plot: Count the values belonging to each category
+- Pie Chart: Helps visually identify percentage of categorical data

+## Multivariate Analysis

+- Scatter Plot: Identify relationships
+- Bar plot: Identify data rellationships